pslou/blog/_posts/2017-05-18-introduction.markdown

 Winnie-the-Pooh had a "thoughtful spot" where he would sit on a log, close one eye, and tap his head repeatedly as he said, "Think, think, think."
 In the spirit of Pooh, I named the blog "plou's tHoTFuL SPot".
-The traditional pronounciation of my last name, "Lou", is pronounced as the English word "Low", but I grew up having a good proportion individuals (including myself about 70% of the time) pronouncing it as the "Lou" in "Mary Lou" or "Skip to My Lou".
-Assuming the latter pronounciation, "plou" sounds quite similar to "Pooh".
-And much like Pooh, I was a very happy, unassuming, and chubby child growing up (I don't believe I could be properly categorized as fat after looking how thin my legs were in my childhood photos).

 There is something universally endearing about the characters who inhabit the Hundred Acres Wood.
 Randy Pausch emphasized our conscious choice to be like Eeyore or Tigger, to wallow in our sorrow or to approach life with a tenacious